A Fundamental Inequality Governing the Rate Coding Response of Sensory Neurons

 \section{Computer code to solve for adaptation response}

-The following code is developed for the MATLAB programming environment (Mathworks 2021) but can be easily adapted to any other language to solve (\ref{gut1}-\ref{gut4}) numerically using just a few lines of code.
-The parameters can be set to just about any value provided that they are positive.
+The following code was developed for the MATLAB programming environment (Mathworks 2023) but can be easily adapted to any other language to solve (\ref{gut1}-\ref{gut4}) numerically with only a few lines of code.
+The parameters can be set to any positive value.
 A forward Euler method is used to solve the differential equation in (\ref{gut4}).

-While the above code was developed to solve for the adaptation response, a simple change to the line governing the stimulus allows for the code to solve for the response to any time-varying input.
+While the above code was developed to solve for the adaptation response, a simple change to the line governing the stimulus allows for the code to solve the response to any time-varying input.
 For the example illustrated in the code, note that $\text{SR}=0.35$, $\text{PR}=1.15$ and $\text{SS}=0.75$ satisfies the upper-bound of the inequality (\ref{inequality}).